ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 concepts.
 You can find more complicated versions of the :term:`components <component>` built here in the `vivarium_public_health <https://github.com/ihmeuw/vivarium_public_health>`__ library.
-Those components deal must additionally deal with manipulating complex data which makes understanding what's going on more complicated.
+Those components must additionally deal with manipulating complex data which makes understanding what's going on more complicated.